sitano/sitano.github.io/_posts/2018-11-26-tg-arch-notes.md

 ACK allows to use any of the available protocols for the networking (i.e. UDP).

+TL network messages are ordered with monotonically increasing IDs.
+TL queue is not persistent as serves the socket buffer purposes.

 TODO: what to they use now?
 TODO: how the IDs of the TL are encoded?
+TODO: how the RPC calls are implemented on TL level?

 TODO
 ===